christianzeller/raspberry-node-red/README.md

-## A Simple Server with Node.js Express
+## A Node-Red Server

-This is a simple skeleton Express server project that works on any of the [resin.io][resin-link] supported devices.
+This is a simple Node-Red instance that should work on any of the [resin.io][resin-link] supported devices.

-This project simply serves up `"Hello World!"` on port `:80` of your resin.io device.
+It was built to simplify the setup-process for a raspberry device for "A developer's guide to the Internet of Things (IoT)" from IBM on [coursera.org][coursera-link]
+The Node-Red Admin interface can be opened in a Webbrowser from within the same network on port 1880.

 To get this project up and running, you will need to signup for a resin.io account [here][signup-page] and set up a device, have a look at our [Getting Started tutorial][gettingStarted-link].
 Once you are set up with resin.io, you will need to clone this repo locally:
 ```
-$ git clone git@github.com:resin-projects/simple-server-node.git
+$ git clone git@github.com:christianzeller/raspberry-node-red.git
 ```
 Then add your resin.io application's remote repository to your local repository:
 ```